Today’s winning numbers can be found here

-- The drawing of the Eurojackpot winning numbers takes place every Friday at 8 p.m. (local time).

-Munich – The Eurojackpot is a European lottery with high winnings that are raffled off weekly.
-There is a very clear difference to the German classic lotto 6 out of 49.
-All lottery players from 18 European countries are entitled to participate in the Eurojackpot.
-Ten million euros are raffled off every week, with the prize increasing to a maximum of 90 million.

-The Eurojackpot is on Friday, May 20, 2022, been drawn again.
-It stands Amount of 106 million euros ready for profit.
+The Eurojackpot will be played on Tuesday, May 24, 2022, drawn again.
+It stands Amount of 10 million euros ready for profit.
 Below we have listed the current winning numbers for you.

-Eurojackpot from Friday, May 20th, 2022: These are the current winning numbers

 - Winning numbers (5 out of 50): /